Call for Papers - COVID and Nutrition

 - Malnutrition risk and diagnosis in COVID-19 patient cohorts and their impact on clinical outcome.

-- Special patient groups: older adults, chronic disease, ICU.
+- Special patient groups: older adults; chronic diseases including renal disease, heart disease, liver disease, cancer, diabetes and others; ICU.

 - Medical nutrition treatment in COVID-19 patients and its impact on clinical outcomes in all clinical settings.